Does Petrol & Diesel Quality Vary Between Fuel Stations in Australia?

 So, while the base fuel you get is pretty consistent in quality, the additives and marketing can create the impression that some fuels are superior to others (but it’s not always the case!).

-• 91 RON (Regular Unleaded Petrol): This is the standard petrol you’ll find at most stations.
-It’s great for everyday cars and is usually the cheapest option.
+• 91 RON (regular unleaded): Suitable for many everyday cars and usually the cheapest option.

 Enquire to save